University of Divinity Graduate Attributes

 Academic Skills Sessions

-Academic skills sessions will be offered in both Semester One and Semester Two in 2020.
+Academic skills sessions will be offered in both Semester 1 and Semester 2 in 2021.

 - Academic Tutors (including ESL qualified) are available to assist students with regard to writing assignments and correctly acknowledging sources.